turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 ### Account creation

-We will define 3 methods `checkUserExists()`, `createAccount()` & `getUsername()` for the task.
+We will define 3 functions:

-* The first method as the name suggests is used to check if an user is registered with our application or not; which will be called in the `createAccount()` method to make sure duplicate user are not created and it will also be called later from other methods to check the user existence.
+* The `checkUserExists(pubkey)` function is used to check if a user is registered with our application or not.
+It will help make sure duplicate users are not created and it will also be called from other functions to check their existence.

-* The second method registers _new user_ on the platform and finally the last method will return the username of the user if it exists.
+* The `createAccount(username)` function registers a new user on the platform with the provided username.

+* The `getUsername(pubkey)` function will return the username of the given user if it exists.

 ### Adding new friend

-Here too we will divide the task into 3 parts - `checkAlreadyFriends()`, `addFriend()` & `getMyFriendList()`.
+Here also we will define 3 functions:

-* The first method, actually named `_alreadyFriends()`, checks whether two users are already friends with each other or not.
+* The `checkAlreadyFriends(pubkey1, pubkey2)` function checks whether two users are already friends with each other or not.
 This is needed to prevent duplicate channel between the same parties and will also be used to prevent a user from sending messages to other users unless they are friends.

-* The second method mark two users as friend if they both exists on the system and are already not friends with each other and finally the last method will return a list of all friends of a given user.
+* The `addFriend(pubkey, name)` function mark the two users as friend if they both are registered on the platform and are already not friends with each other.

+* The `getMyFriendList()` function will return an array of friends of the given user.

 ### Messaging

-The final part of our contract will enable the exchange of messages between the users.
-We will divide the task into 2 methods i.e. `sendMessage` & `readMessage`.
+The final part of the Solidity contract will enable the exchange of messages between users.
+We will divide the task into two functions `sendMessage()` and `readMessage()`.

-* The  former method would allow an user to send message to another user if they both are registered on the application and are friends with each other.
-This will be achieved from the methods defined earlier (`checkUserExists` and `_alreadyFriends`) respectively.
+* The `sendMessage()` function allows a user to send messages to another registered user (friend).
+This is done with `checkUserExists()` and `checkAlreadyFriends()`.

-* The later method, actually named `getMyChatMessages()` , returns the chat history that has happend between the two users so far.
+* The `readMessage()` function returns the chat history that has happened between the two users so far.

 ### Data Collections

-We will have three types of user-defined data: `user`, `friend` and `message`.
+We will have three types of user-defined data:

-* `user` will have properties - `name` (which stores the default username that the user wants to be addressed with) and second a list of their friends.
+* `user` will have the properties `name` which stores the username, and `friendList` which is an array of other users.

-* `friend` has two properties - `pubkey` which is the friends' avax address and the `name` user would like to refer them as.
+* `friend` will have the properties `pubkey` which is the friends' public address, and `name` which the user would like to refer them as.

-* `message` consists of three properties - the `sender`, `timestamp` & the text message `msg`.
+* `message` has three properties: `sender`, `timestamp` and `msg`, which is short for "message".

-We would maintain 2 collections in our database :-
+We would maintain 2 collections in our database:

 * `userList` where all the users on the platform are mapped with their public address.

-* `allMessages` which stores the messages in an ordered manner between the 2 users.
-As solidity doesn't allow user-defined keys in mapping, We would be using a workaround where we would hash the public key of the two users to obtain a unique value (practically).
+* `allMessages` stores the messages.
+As Solidity does not allow user-defined keys in a mapping, we can instead hash the public keys of the two users.
+This value can then be stored in the mapping.

-Following is the solidity contract which we will deploy on the network.
+Following is the Solidity code for the smart contract which we will deploy on the network.

 ```solidity
 // SPDX-License-Identifier: GPL-3.0